andersonwinkler/PALM/docs/view_results.md

+# View results

 To view the results of an analysis done with PALM, use [FSLeyes](https://fsl.fmrib.ox.ac.uk/fsl/docs/utilities/fsleyes.html).
 FSLeyes can handle most of the imaging outputs, including volume and surface formats.

+For CSV files, multiple outputs can be concatenated with the shell utility `cat`, then opened in a spreadsheet software such as [LibreOffice](https://www.libreoffice.org/) or Microsoft Excel.

 Of course, other software can be considered, e.g., [FreeView](http://surfer.nmr.mgh.harvard.edu/fswiki/FreeviewGuide), [Connectome Workbench](https://humanconnectome.org/software/connectome-workbench), [Mango](http://rii.uthscsa.edu/mango/), [MRIcron](https://people.cas.sc.edu/rorden/mricron/index.html), or [SurfIce](https://www.nitrc.org/projects/surfice/) (the latter offers great surface visualisation capabilities, and also, it is particularly good for the highly efficient [MZ3](https://github.com/neurolabusc/surf-ice/tree/master/mz3) surface file format, as well as for the less efficient but friendly ASCII-type DPV).

-For CSV files, multiple outputs can be concatenated with the shell utility `cat`, then opened in a spreadsheet software such as [LibreOffice](https://www.libreoffice.org/) or Microsoft Excel.

 ## A simple viewer